openframeworks/ofBook/chapters/animation/chapter.md

 As a side note, I studied fine arts, painting and printmaking, and it was accidental that I started using computers.
 The moment I saw how you could write code to move something across the screen, even as simple as silly rectangle, I was hooked.
 I began during the first dot-com era working with flash / actionscript and lingo / director and have never looked back.

-This chapter will first explain some basic principles that are useful to understanding animation in OF, then attempt to show a few entrypoints to interesting approaches.
+This chapter will first explain some basic principles that are useful to understanding animation in oF, then attempt to show a few entrypoints to interesting approaches.

 ## Animation in OF / useful concepts: